3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Experiments

+Our method derives various volumes as mentioned in \cref{sec:method vessel reconstruction}.
+Vessel probability volume $\mathbf{V}_p$ (\cref{fig:vol_compare}(b,10)) captures meaningful vascular patterns.
+It guides the decomposition of contrast flow into its static component $(\mathbf{1}-\mathbf{V}_p)\mathbf{V}_s$ (\cref{fig:vol_compare}(b,5)), and dynamic components $\mathbf{V}_p\mathbf{V}_d(t)$ (\cref{fig:vol_compare}(b,1-3)).
+Their combination yields the time-varying contrast agent volumes $\mathbf{V}_c(t)$ (\cref{fig:vol_compare}(b,6-8)).
+The final time-averaged 3D vessel reconstruction $\overline{\mathbf{V}}_c$ (\cref{fig:vol_compare}(b,9)) closely matches the reference volume (\cref{fig:vol_compare}(a,10)), achieving CD/HD95 of 1.06/1.64$\mathrm{mm}$.

-We also provide the reconstruction results from the naive solution which is devoid of vessel probability field as discussed in Sec.~\ref{sec:method naive solution} to validate its efficacy.
-Fig.~\ref{fig:vol_compare}(a)(4,5,9) showcases $\bar{\bm{V}}_d$, $\bm{V}_s$, and $\bar{\bm{V}}_c$.
-Fig.~\ref{fig:vol_compare}(a)(1-3) and Fig.~\ref{fig:vol_compare}(a)(6-8) display series of $\bm{V}_d(t)$ and $\bm{V}_c(t)$.
-Notably, $\bm{V}_d(t)$ and $\bar{\bm{V}}_d$ appear noisy without any discernible vessel structures, indicating the challenge in achieving a clear decomposition between statics and dynamics without the vessel probability field.
-Additionally, the quality of both $\bm{V}_c(t)$ and $\bar{\bm{V}}_c$ is substantially degraded.
-The CD and HD values deteriorate to 2.48$\mathrm{mm}$ and 12.51$\mathrm{mm}$, respectively.
-These results emphasize the vital importance of the vessel probability field in ensuring clear static-dynamic decomposition and the quality of the reconstructed vascular structure.
+To validate the efficacy of the proposed vessel probability field, we evaluated the naive solution lacking this component as discussed in \cref{sec:method naive solution}.
+Without vessel probability guidance, the model fails to achieve a clean static-dynamic decomposition.
+Consequently, the dynamic volumes $\mathbf{V}_d(t)$ and $\overline{\mathbf{V}}_d$ (\cref{fig:vol_compare}(a,1-4)) appear noisy without discernible vessel structures.
+Both $\mathbf{V}_c(t)$ and $\overline{\mathbf{V}}_c$ (\cref{fig:vol_compare}(a,6-9)) are substantially degraded.
+CD/HD95 deteriorate to 1.73/5.24$\mathrm{mm}$, respectively.
+These results underscore the key role of vessel probability field in accurate decomposition and high-quality reconstruction.